rust-lang/book/nostarch/chapter14.md

 has a large module hierarchy.

-In Chapter 7, we covered how to make items public using the `pub` keyword, and bring items into a scope with the `use` keyword.
+In Chapter 7, we covered how to make items public using the `pub` keyword, and how to bring items into a scope with the `use` keyword.
 However, the structure that makes sense to you while you’re developing a crate might not be very convenient for your users.
 You might want to organize your structs in a hierarchy containing multiple levels, but then people who want to use a type you’ve defined deep in the hierarchy might have trouble finding out that type exists.
-They might also be annoyed at having to enter `use` `my_crate::some_module::another_module::UsefulType;` rather than `use` `my_crate::UsefulType;`.
+They might also be annoyed at having to enter `use` `my_crate``::`some_module`::`another_module`::`UsefulType`;` rather than `use` `my_crate``::`UsefulType`;`.

-The good news is that if the structure *isn’t* convenient for others to use from another library, you don’t have to rearrange your internal organization: instead, you can re-export items to make a public structure that’s different from your private structure by using `pub use`.
-Re-exporting takes a public item in one location and makes it public in another location, as if it were defined in the other location instead.
+The good news is that if the structure *isn’t* convenient for others to use from another library, you don’t have to rearrange your internal organization: instead, you can re-export items to make a public structure that’s different from your private structure by using `pub use`. *Re-exporting* takes a public item in one location and makes it public in another location, as if it were defined in the other location instead.